pydantic/pydantic/docs/usage/validation_errors.md

 ## `string_type`

-This error is raised when the value type is not a string.
+This error is raised when the value is not a string.

 ```py
 from pydantic import BaseModel, ValidationError